AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 You can find information on managing labels content in [Text Formatters article](../Common_Settings/Text_Formatters).

-Here is a sample of a js heatMap with formatted labels.
+Here is a sample of a js HeatMap with formatted labels.

 {sample}BCT\_HeatMapChart\_03{sample}

 HeatMap is a kind of charts that usually contains quite a few points in dataSet.
-That is why heatMaps has special {api:anychart.charts.HeatMap#labelsDisplayMode}**.labelsDisplayMode()**{api} method for managing labels appearance on the chart plot.
+That is why HeatMaps has special {api:anychart.charts.HeatMap#labelsDisplayMode}**.labelsDisplayMode()**{api} method for managing labels appearance on the chart plot.
 There are three possible parameters for displaying labels: **"clip"**, **"drop"**, **"alwaysShow"**.

 * **"Clip"** parameter makes all labels to be displayed regardless the width of each point.
 If a label doesn't fit the point width, a part of this label will be cropped.